Toyokuni Utagawa, The First Day of the Hare Festival at Kameido (Kameido hatsuu matsuri), 1854(Ansei 1)

 We have been conducting studies on cosmetic history, customs and the sense of a beautiful woman from all areas and all ages, and also our own research on behaviors and attitudes of modern women concerning lifestyles consciousness and cosmetics.

 We have been releasing our findings to the public through exhibitions, lectures, publications, and research papers, and also supporting other research and exhibits.

 POLA Cosmetic Culture Archives holds a mini-display, "Attire in History", which can be readily enjoyed throughout the year, and also puts a great deal of effort into cooperating with the Pola Museum of Art as well as other art museums in Japan and abroad.

 We carry out experience-based talk events and seminars in order to provide information about parts of cosmetic culture that vary according to time and region, as well as opportunities to think about beauty and culture together.
 We also give lectures and lessons at museums, universities, and lifelong learning facilities.

-We publish books, digital books, as well as visual material DVDs, from the perspectives of accessories, fragrances, art, and cultural history, focusing on cosmetic culture.
+We publish books, digital books, from the perspectives of accessories, fragrances, art, and cultural history, focusing on cosmetic culture.